JamesMulqueeney/Deterministic-Atlas-Analysis/README.md

 Code linked to the paper: Assessing the application of landmark-free morphometrics to macroevolutionary analyses.
 DOI: https://doi.org/10.1186/s12862-025-02377-9

+If you use this code, please cite: Mulqueeney, J.M., Ezard, T.H. and Goswami, A., 2025.
+Assessing the application of landmark-free morphometrics to macroevolutionary analyses.
+BMC Ecology and Evolution, 25(1), p.38.

 # Data
 All data stored here is used in the results section of the paper.
 These data can be analysed/ visualised using the R scripts within the 'R Scripts' Folder. kPCA and eigenvalues from all analyses are stored as followed: